brandon-kong/scalable-monorepo/docs/stack/README.md

 I've used ESLint/Prettier for a while, but I wanted to try something better and more robust.
 Biome is a relatively new tool that combines linters and formatters.
 I like that it integrates nicely with Turborepo and has a fast linting/formatting process.
 It also has a nice UI for viewing linting errors and warnings.

+### Jiti

+I've never heard of Jiti before, but I found it from the T3 stack.
+It lets you asynchronously import typescript files.
+I'm using it to import the environment variable validation in each of my apps that require environment variables.